IRMA - Institute of Rural Management (IRMA - 2016)

 The admissions will be done on the basis of CAT / XAT scores.
 There will be no IRMA entrance exam except the one on the Issues of Social Concern.
 Both the exams are to be qualified for taking admissions.
 IIMs and other institutes will have NO SAY in IRMA Admissions.
 After exam qualification, candidates need to apply for the admissions via the online application form.

-3) How to obtain Application Form from IRMA for PRM and FPRM ?
+3) How to obtain Application Form from IRMA for PRM ?

 An applicant can opt for one of the following options: